-Robustness of the network
+Robustness and modularity of the network

-- The desired steady state expression pattern is observed very frequently in the random parameter search. - Most parameters can range over several orders of magnitude. - Local sensitivity analysis: most parameters can vary at least 10-fold from base values. - The desired behaviour is observed frequently using 'degraded' initial stimuli. - The behaviour is stable if additional complexity is added: the core topology is robust.
+- The desired steady state expression pattern is observed very frequently in the random parameter search. - Most parameters can range over several orders of magnitude. - Local sensitivity analysis: most parameters can vary at least 10fold from base values. - The desired behaviour is observed frequently using 'degraded' initial stimuli. - The behaviour is stable if additional complexity is added: the core topology is robust. - This behaviour is resistant to variation in the kinetic parameters. - The network is a minimal module: the desired behaviour cannot be recovered in a sub-network. - The network exhibits other behaviours robustly.